Porson's Law: Normal lines

-"I gave him – I wish I had died on that day!"

 Breaches of Porson's Law

 In tragedy

 In tragedy, as West observes, there are very few breaches of Porson's Law.
 When the manuscript tradition, therefore, transmits a line that breaches Porson's Law, this is taken as a reason for suspecting that it may be corrupt.

 For example, the first line of Euripides' Ion, as transmitted in the mediaeval manuscript Laurentianus 32.2 (known as "L"), the main source for the play, reads: